Catalin-Ripanu/Project_POO/README.md

 ![My Image](RPG_GUI.jpg)

-A picture which shows the account request.
+A picture which shows the posibility of creating an account or logging in.

 ![My Image](RPG_log_in.jpg)